Ain al-Fijah

 Ain al-Fijah (عين الفيجة, also spelled Ayn al-Fijeh and Ein Al Fejeh) is a small town in southern Syria, administratively part of the Rif Dimashq Governorate, located 25 kilometers northwest of Damascus.
 Nearby localities include Deir Muqaran to the west, al-Zabadani to the northwest, Basimah to the southeast and Qudsaya to the south.
 According to the Syria Central Bureau of Statistics, the town had a population of 3,806 in the 2004 census.
 The town is also the administrative centre of—though not the largest town in—the Ain al-Fijah nahiyah ("subdistrict"), which is made up of six localities with a combined population of 19,584.
 Its inhabitants are predominantly Sunni Muslims.

+History

 Spring

+The town was built around the Ain al-Fijah springs (πηγη, means "Spring"), the source of the Barada River which supplies Damascus with freshwater.
+In the 1st century CE, the Romans constructed a temple at Ain al-Fijah.

+In 1838, Eli Smith noted that Ain al-Fijah’s population was Sunni Muslim.